Fe4Rless233/abha_website/DEPLOY.md

 ## 🚨 Troubleshooting

-**Domain not working?**
+**Site not working?**
-- Check DNS records are correctly configured at your domain provider
+- Check that your repository is public
-- Wait for DNS propagation (24-48 hours)
-- Verify CNAME file contains only `abhaweb.org`

-**HTTPS not working?**
-- Ensure "Enforce HTTPS" is checked in GitHub Pages settings
+- Verify GitHub Pages is enabled in repository settings
-- Wait for SSL certificate provisioning (can take a few minutes)
+- Check the Actions tab for deployment errors: https://github.com/Fe4Rless233/abha_website/actions

 **Build failing?**
 - Check the Actions tab for error details: https://github.com/Fe4Rless233/abha_website/actions
 - Ensure all dependencies are properly installed
 - Verify TypeScript compilation passes locally

+**404 Error?**
+- Make sure the base URL in vite.config.ts matches your repository name
+- Check that the homepage field in package.json is correct

-## 🌟 Benefits of Custom Domain
+## 🌟 Benefits of GitHub Pages

+- **Free hosting** - No cost for public repositories
+- **Easy deployment** - Automatic builds and deployments
-- **Professional appearance** - abhaweb.org vs fe4rless233.github.io
+- **SSL/HTTPS** - Automatic SSL certificate
-- **Better SEO** - Search engines prefer custom domains
-- **Branding** - Consistent with your organization's identity
-- **Trust** - Users trust custom domains more
-- **Control** - You own the domain and can move hosting if needed
+- **Custom domain support** - Add your own domain later if needed
+- **Version control** - All changes tracked in git